rodrigoueda/com.rodrigoueda.objectpool/README.md

 }
 ```

-- Also, it`s possible to delay the recycle using a second parameter, the value is in seconds
+- Also, it's possible to delay the recycle using a second parameter, the value is in seconds

 ```C#
 void Update()